royalgraphx/DarwinKVM/docs/docs/06-InstallingmacOS/02-ConfigDrives.md

   <img src="../../assets/VManAddOpenCore2.png">
 </p>

+## Adding recoveryOS Drive

+Unless you had embedded the recovery in OpenCore.img, you don't need this step.
+Add the drive the same way you've added the OpenCore Drive.

 ## Creating a Virtual SSD for installation

 If you're not going to passthrough an NVME drive to install macOS on, then this is the step to make a disk image.
 You can choose any size you'd like but I suggest the standard 128G, 256GB, 500GB, 1000GB.